 Overview: Our research blends engineering, computer science, applied mathematics, and cardiovascular medicine (more recently also respiratory flows).
 We use advanced computational tools in our research.
 Members of the lab have access to Monsoon, NAU’s high performance computing cluster, where we run most of our simulations.
 Our lab also has a private cluster sector in Monsoon (in addition to public HPC access to Monsoon’s entire capacity).

 Patient-specific computational fluid dynamics (CFD)

 Cardiovascular disease remains the leading cause of death.
 We perform patient-specific and image-based CFD simulations to obtain blood flow information, which we use in studying cardiovascular disease.
 Computer models are typically constructed from MRI or CT data using image processing.
 Boundary conditions are tuned to replicate flow rates at the boundaries.
 These simulations are done using SimVascular, the first comprehensive open-source software package for cardiovascular flow simulation.
-We also frequently Oasis and FEniCS in developing new customized CFD and transport models.
+We also frequently use Oasis and FEniCS in developing new customized CFD and mass transport models.
 These open-source software are used in developing multiscale and multiphysics models of disease growth.

 Lagrangian wall shear stress structures